Expand description

 pub fn from_pclk(token: DfllToken, pclk: Pclk<DfllId, G>) -> Self

-Create the Dfll
+Create the Dfll in closed-loop mode

-in closed-loop mode referenced to a Gclk
+This creates the Dfll in closed-loop mode referenced to a Gclk

-.
+through a Pclk.
 It will also auto-calculate the correct

 multiplication factor to best yield 48 MHz at the output.

-does not modify any of the hardware registers.
+Creating a Dfll does not modify any of the hardware registers.
 It

-only creates a struct to track the Dfll
+only creates a struct to track the Dfll configuration.

-The configuration data is stored until the user calls enable
+The configuration data is stored until the user calls enable.

 At that point, all of the registers are written according to the